-PFI’s Pat Tovey, Director of Technology and Regulatory Compliance, discusses the many steps pet food producers take to ensure ingredient safety throughout the pet food manufacturing process.
+PFI’s Pat Tovey, senior director of food safety and regulatory compliance, discusses the many steps pet food producers take to ensure ingredient safety throughout the pet food manufacturing process.

 As makers of sole source nutrition for pets in America and around the world, Pet Food Institute (PFI) members take seriously their commitment to producing safe pet food.
 This means companies follow careful testing and monitoring procedures, from incoming ingredients to throughout the manufacturing process.
 Pet food is one of the most regulated food products in the United States, with pet food makers already including a risk assessment approach under the Food Safety Modernization Act (FSMA), in addition to internal food safety plans to further support making safe food for dogs and cats.